Apocynum cannabinum L.

 Also known as Indian hemp, wild cotton.

-Note: information is based on experience in the Mid-Atlantic state; recommendations in other regions may vary.
+Note: This information is based on experience in the Mid-Atlantic states; recommendations in other regions may vary.

 Hemp dogbane is a persistent perennial broadleaf weed in row crops, pastures, or hay fields, often growing in patches.
 It can reproduce by seed, and from buds on creeping rootstocks.
 Rootstocks are capable of overwintering, thus making it difficult to control them once they are established.
 Hemp dogbane is native to North America and considered to have certain beneficial attributes, such as a source of fiber.